AlloyTools/models/models/key-value-store/key-value-store.md

 > See key-value-store-simple.als for an example implementation

 ## What is snapshot isolation
-Snapshot isolation implements the isolation level `serializable` as defined by Oracle.
+Snapshot isolation is an isolation level implementation, which prevents most anomalies with concurrent transaction mentioned in the SQL standard.
+Specifically "Dirty Write", "Dirty Read", "Non-repeatable read" and "Phantom row".
+Oracle databases use this implementation when specifying the isolation level `serializable`.
-However, due to the write skew anomaly, which will be demonstrated later, this isolation level isn't actually serializable.[[Renz22]](https://esb-dev.github.io/mat/IsoLevel.pdf)
+However, this is inconsistent with the SQL standard, which defines that all transactions have to be serializable to fulfill this level.
+Due to the "Write Skew" anomaly, which will be demonstrated later, this isolation level isn't actually serializable.[[Renz22]](https://esb-dev.github.io/mat/IsoLevel.pdf)

+This model confirms that write skew is possible.

-### Impementation
+### Implementation
 The store may only be changed by transactions, which -- when opened -- take a snapshot of the entire store.
 All read operations in the transaction see the snapshot and therefore a consistent store.